What’s the opposite of confidence? Anxiety, fear, and procrastination.

 Not to mention a lot of what makes a good idea is something that you actually want to write, and only you know if you really do or not.

-The more you rely on other people for feedback and input, the more you’re lacking in confidence.
+The more you rely on other people for feedback and input, the more significant of a sign it is that you’re lacking in confidence.
 It could be you lack confidence in general, or you’re feeling insecure/uncomfortable about a particular idea.

 3. You can’t finish anything